Get in touch! We are available 24/7.

 Here’s an example of a lead distribution logic that can be used by businesses offering financial services.

 Companies of all types can leverage automatic lead distribution based on the location of leads, products they’re interested in, their origin, and much more.
 Naturally, the preferred distribution criteria can vary from business to business.
-That is why companies should consider the potential size of the deal, account type, preferred language, and other critical factors when setting rules and logic.

 Call Tracking Solution and Automatic Call Distribution (ACD)